sybrew/the-seo-framework/readme.txt

 == Changelog ==

-= 2.4.4 - Bleep Bloop Zerp =
+= 2.5.0 - Vibrant SEO =

 **Summarized:**

-* This massive update is made for robots (bleep bloop, zerp!), but even more for humans.
+* This is a massive update which makes The SEO Framework much easier to understand, with colorized counters, color deficiency support and many more changes.
-* This update contains better support for people with color vision deficiency and better support for robots to access and understand your website.
+* The SEO Framework now has better support for people with color vision deficiency and has better support for robots to access and understand your website.
+* One way robots better understands your website is that Social (Auto-)Descriptions have recieved an overhaul since they abide to different standards, they may also be much longer!
+* The Robots.txt file output has been reworked and will now prevent notifications in Google Webmaster Tools.
-* WooCommerce has gained extra support for multiple Social Product Images and AnsPress question descriptions have been fixed.
+* WooCommerce has gained extra support with multiple Social Open Graph Product Images and front-end AnsPress question descriptions now reflect the admin side.
+* Accessibility and understanding of how this plugin handles titles has been improved when adding custom titles.
 * Theme load has been reduced with removal of unneeded filters as The SEO Framework overrides them.
-* Social (Auto-)Descriptions have recieved an overhaul since they abide to different standards, they may also be much longer!
-* Accessibility and understanding of how this plugin handles titles has been improved when adding custom titles.
-* And last but not least, you can now see how well the length is of the descriptions and titles while editing a page or post.
+* Many requests by The SEO Framework users have been instated, most of them are hidden in filters.
+* For developers, a way of adding custom page ID's is now possible through a filter.
+This makes sure this plugin is extensible and compatible on a new big layer.
-* And let's not forget, huge changes for developers and super-users have been put in place which have therefore caused a version bump.
+* A few functions have been rewritten, and because of this and other big changes for developers and super-users alike, a version bump has been put in place.
+* And many fixes have been put in place.
+These fixes will make sure everything works as expected in special cases.

 **SEO Tip of the Update:**

-/
-TODO
+* Images are a great way to attract visitors.
+Not only will it make your site more lively, visitors will know right away what the subject is about or related to.
+* Images are also required for Posts to adhere to the article standard set by Google for generating better Rich Snippets to be shown in the Search Engine Results Page (SERP).
+* Force yourself and your team to improve the SEO of your site by using the [Require Featured Image](https://wordpress.org/plugins/require-featured-image/) plugin by David Hayes.

 **For everyone:**
 /
-* Added: All WooCommerce Product Images from the gallery are now also added with multiple `og:image` meta tags (with dupe detection).
+* Added: All WooCommerce Product Images from the gallery are now also added with multiple `og:image` meta tags (with dupe detection and automatic resizing if needed).
 Now users can now scroll through your item images when shared on social sites (when supported by the Social Site)!
 * Added: Colorized character counters!
 These subtle colors now let you know you're doing it right right away without going back to the SEO Bar.
 * Added: Custom Title now shows the possible additions to deliver a more expected experience.
 This also takes the Custom HomePage tagline into account.
-* Added: This is also optimized for Right-To-Left languages.
+This only works on the following conditions:
+ * 1. HomePage Title: If Document Title Additions Location is set to "Left".
+When using RTL languages, it should be "Right".
+ * 2. All other Titles: If Document Title Additions Location is set to "Right".
+When using RTL languages, it should be "Left".
 * Added: Removed line breaks from manual descriptions on save.
 * Added: Static caching for the current page in ld+json breadcrumbs to improve generation time.
+* Added: The Custom Home Page Title placeholder now reflects changes made throughout the settings metabox.
+* Changed: Robots.txt now allows for query args by default instead of blocking them.
 * Changed: Disabled OG Meta tags output when Add Meta Tags is active.
 * Changed: Color changes to the SEO Bar to fully support all vision deficiency spectra.
 This also makes the SEO bar more vibrant and easier on your eyes.
-* Improved: Slightly improved JavaScript speed.
+* Improved: Slightly improved JavaScript speed by caching more variables.
 * Improved: The Breadcrumb home URL now also considers the Domain Mapping domains instead of only the current domain.
 * Improved: Multiple consecutive empty paragraph entries no longer generate equivalent spaces in the automated description.
+* Improved: The Home Page Slogan now alters the Custom Home Page Title dynamically.
 * Improved: OG and Twitter Auto Generated description Meta tags now don't contain the title and blogname for a more organic social experience.
 * Improved: OG and Twitter Auto Generated description meta tags are now up to 200 characters long.
 * Improved: Hover messages from the SEO Bar are now aligned to the left so they're easier to read.